ernesgonzalez33/intro-to-containers-k8s-ocp/lab2.md

     kubectl -n ingress-nginx rollout status deployment ingress-nginx-controller
     ~~~

-## First contanct with a Kubernetes
+## First contact with a Kubernetes

 Now we have our Kubernetes test-cluster, but it's the first time that we interact with one, so let's get to know the basics.